Hi, is there a way to see what are the exceptions from the workstation that users have enabled? Thanks

 See Creating exceptions from log events in Symantec Endpoint Protection Manager

-Don't forget to mark your thread as 'SOLVED' with the answer that best helps you.<&a
+Don't forget to mark your thread as 'SOLVED' with the answer that best helped you.

 Following article will help you to find out automatic and policy based exclusion